BeignetBoyy/RoboCopy/README.md

 The executable and script won't be fully operational without the other files.
 The following features won't be working :
  - Having default folders checked
  - Having the AppData (small)
- - Having the extremly cool 😎 title when launching the tool
  - Having a log once the save/restore is complete